 Cream

-If the eggs are the thickening agent, the whole milk and heavy whipping cream are the creamy part of this homemade non-alcoholic eggnog recipe.
+If the eggs are the thickening agent, the whole milk and heavy cream are the creamy part of this homemade non-alcoholic eggnog recipe.

 Just like with the eggs, however, it’s crucial to heat this drink slowly and stir constantly to keep it from scorching on the bottom of your pan.